Why Nevada election results are taking days

 This year, voting officials in the two most populous counties, encompassing the population centers of Las Vegas and Reno, warned it would take days to process the outstanding ballots.

 County election clerks will count mail ballots received until Nov.
-12 as long as they were postmarked by Election Day, and
+12 as long as they were postmarked by Election Day.

 Officials have until Nov.
 17 to finish the counting and submit a report to the Nevada secretary of state’s office, according to state law.